Gageperrin/it-notes/it-topics/cissp.md

 As web applications continue to proliferate two new common forms of attack are XSS and CSRF.
 Cross-site scripting XSS is either Type I (stored or persistent) or Type II (reflected or nonpersistent).

-Type I XSS is when an attacker identifies a vulnerable website, injects malicious code into a page on the website, the victim then uses the compromised code, and the victim's brwoser executes the malicious code that may send data to the attacker, disclose files, or install malicious applications.
+Type I XSS is when an attacker identifies a vulnerable website, injects malicious code into a page on the website, the victim then uses the compromised code, and the victim's browser executes the malicious code that may send data to the attacker, disclose files, or install malicious applications.

-Type II XSS is when an attacker sends a malicious URL to the victim, the victim clicks on it and the vulnerable website reflects malicious code on to the victim and the vicitm's browser executes it.
+Type II XSS is when an attacker sends a malicious URL to the victim, the victim clicks on it and the vulnerable website reflects malicious code on to the victim and the victim's browser executes it.

 In the first type, malicious code is stored on the web server itself.
 In the second type, malicious code is reflected back to the victim even if not stored on the site itself.